Do what the Father does: Jesus’ meeting with a Samaritan woman teaches us how to interact with Holy Spirit and our Heavenly Father.

 Jesus answered, “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”

 Now Jesus has hooked her in completely.
-Importantly, his words becomes a prophetic proclamation, which begins to open up the spiritual realm.
+Importantly, his words become a prophetic proclamation, which begins to open up the spiritual realm.

 The woman asks if she can have some of this living water.